nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 top of the priority list.
 Anything on this list is very important for the project despite the relative priorities shown.

-- Prio 1 - Developer experience
+- Priority 1 - Developer experience
-- Prio 2 - Stability
+- Priority 2 - Stability
-- Prio 3 - Operational qualities
+- Prioity 3 - Operational qualities
-- Prio 4 - Node.js maintainer experience
+- Prioity 4 - Node.js maintainer experience
-- Prio 5 - Technology and API currency
+- Prioity 5 - Technology and API currency

 ## Value descriptions